Sentinel-One/lottie/README.md

 ## API

-- [width]: number - if not specified, the player will take 100% of its host.
+- width: number - if not specified, the player will take 100% of its host.
-- [height]: if not specified, the player will take 100% of its host.
+- height: if not specified, the player will take 100% of its host.
-- [options]: of type S1LottieConfig mandatory for setting the Lottie player configuration.
+- options: of type S1LottieConfig mandatory for setting the Lottie player configuration.
-- [optimize]: boolean, if true, will load the lottie instance animation outside of Angular zone to escape change detection, for better performance.
+- optimize: boolean, if true, will load the lottie instance animation outside of Angular zone to escape change detection, for better performance.

 ## Contribute: